phiroict/training-kube-certification/readme.md

 # Goal
- This is a project that is built while studying for the K8s certification.
+ This is a project that is built while studying for the K8s certification, and slowly turned into a full stack development that can be deployed on cloud and local clusters.
- It is a full stack project from application to deployment.
+ It is a full stack project from application to deployment, its aim is to be abled to be provisioned 95%+ automated.
+## The project
  This will include
  - Two applications in Rust using the Rocket webserver framework with a shared interface definition library and a template project.
  - Kustomize: For having one codebase for kubernetes and a set of variations per environment
  - Kubernetes: Several ways of using kubernetes in this project
-   - Build it yourselves with another [project](https://github.com/phiroict/training_k8s_cluster)
+   - Build it yourselves with another [project](https://github.com/phiroict/training_k8s_cluster) with vagrant and packer
-   - Use minikube (See below)
+   - Minikube
+   - Azure AKS (In progress)
+   - AWS EKS (Todo)
+   - Google GKS (Todo)
  - Using a service mesh `istio` for zero trust inner service encryption.
- - Using encryption for ingoing connections (TLS / istio certs? )
+ - Using encryption for ingoing connections (TLS / istio certs? ) TODO
  - Tests framework created in jmeter for content and saturation tests.
- - CI: Jenkins container (todo)
+ - CI: Concourse CI
- - CD: ArgoCD (todo)
+ - CD: ArgoCD
+ - Infrastructure provisioning by
+   - bash
+   - make
+   - CDKTF (Terraform source) - Typescript
+   - ansible

 # Stack
 - A Linux system (this has been developed on an Arch linux machine, should work fine on other distros as well)